IBUNHABIBU/final-capstone/README.md

 - Node.js
 - NPM
-- big.js
-- propTypes

 ### How to Install

-To run this locally, clone the repository, navigate to it's containing directory.
+To run this locally, clone the repository, navigate to the project's containing directory.

 #### Follow these commands step by step:-